 I’ve been following a dedicated meditation practice for about seven years.
 It allows me to slow down and recharge everyday.
 I’m also an avid and curious music fan.
 Sometimes I’m attracted to a certain melody or a particular instrument sound.
 Other times I’m drawn to how a piece of music is mixed in the studio.
 There’s so much innovation and passion which leads to music creation, it’s impossible for me to not be inspired in some way!

-What do you believe are the key elements that make a memorable soundtrack, and how do you approach composing music that complements the experience?
+What do you believe are the key elements that make a memorable soundtrack that also complements the visual experience?

 That question embodies the paradox of soundtrack scoring.
 It’s about finding that middle ground of being interesting enough to be remembered, yet nuanced and holistic with the context of where the music exists.
 There are so many different and unexpected ways to create effective soundtrack music.
 I believe the ‘memorable’ aspect is usually drawn from how memorable the entire project is.
 If a film is well-received and talked about years later, chances are the music played a part in that.

-What advice would you give to aspiring composers who hope to make a mark in the world of soundtracks?
+What advice would you give to aspiring composers?

 I think it’s important to cultivate your own ‘voice’ and also embrace being part of a project’s larger whole.
 Remember, your ‘voice’ has to adapt and be somewhat of a chameleon.
 Try to compose music that becomes OF the project rather than something that’s disconnected and calls attention to itself.

-Now for some rapid fire questions… Who’s your biggest musical inspiration?
-Bela Bartok.
+Now for some rapid fire questions… who’s your biggest musical inspiration?

 And finally, how can fans make sure they don’t miss your next project?